Year 7 Course Information

 Year 7 Studies

 Marist-Sion College is inspired by the traditions of the Marist Brothers and the Sisters of Sion in its commitment to providing an education which integrates faith, learning and life in a welcoming community.
 The College affirms and promotes a Christian philosophy which values a faith-centred approach to life and upholds the uniqueness, integrity and dignity of all those involved in its community life.
 The Religious Education program is the formal and most obvious means by which this philosophy is passed on to our students and is an integral part of the College curriculum.
 Our students are invited to put faith into action, value learning for life and flourish as people.
 Religious Education at Year 7 level is studied in accordance with the Curriculum of the Diocese of Sale, by focusing on four content strands: Triune God, Life and Mission of Jesus, A Sacramental Church, and Christian Life and Catholic Social Teaching.
-Alongside the academic content, students are also given opportunities to broaden their own faith experience, and to experience prayer, liturgy and reflective activities.
+Alongside the academic content, students are also given opportunities to broaden their own faith experience and to experience prayer, liturgy and reflective activities.

-The study of English, Humanities and Information Literacy is central to the learning and development of all young Australians.
+The study of English and Humanities is central to the learning and development of all young Australians.
 It helps create confident communicators, imaginative thinkers and informed citizens.
 At Year 7, students engage with a variety of texts for enjoyment.
 They listen to, read, view, interpret, evaluate and perform a range of spoken, written and multimodal texts in which the primary purpose is aesthetic, as well as texts designed to inform and persuade.
-These include various types of media texts including newspapers, magazines and digital texts, early adolescent novels, non-fiction and short stories.
+These include various types of media texts including poetry and digital texts, early adolescent novels, non-fiction and short stories.
 Students develop their understanding of how texts, including media texts, are influenced by context, purpose and audience.
 Students create a range of imaginative and persuasive types of texts and are beginning to create literary analyses.
 The study of Humanities - Geography and History - provides a framework for students to examine the complex processes that have shaped the modern world and to investigate responses to different challenges including people’s interconnections with the environment.

 Health and Physical Education